Dazzler (Marvel Comics)

-Dazzler (Alison Blaire) is a superheroine appearing in American comic books published by Marvel Comics, usually in association with the X-Men.
+Dazzler (Alison Blaire) is a superheroine appearing in American comic books published by Marvel Comics, often in association with the X-Men.
 She first appeared in Uncanny X-Men #130 (February 1980).

 A mutant with the ability to convert sound vibrations into light and energy beams, Dazzler was developed as a cross-promotional, multi-media creation between Casablanca Records and Marvel Comics until the tie-ins were dropped in 1980.
-The character was created by a committee of Marvel staff, principally writer/editor Tom DeFalco and illustrator John Romita Jr.

-Despite the fact that Dazzler was commissioned as a disco singer, the character shifted to other musical genres, including rock and adult contemporary.
-She starred in a self-titled series in the early 1980s which lasted forty-two issues, a Marvel Graphic Novel titled Dazzler: The Movie, a four-issue limited series co-starring The Beast titled Beauty and the Beast, and later joined the cast of the X-Men.
-She was briefly a member of the spin-off group Excalibur but has since re-joined the X-Men.
+The character was created by a committee of Marvel staff, principally writer/editor Tom DeFalco and illustrator John Romita Jr. She starred in a self-titled series in the early 1980s which lasted forty-two issues, a Marvel Graphic Novel titled Dazzler: The Movie, a four-issue limited series co-starring The Beast titled Beauty and the Beast, and later joined the cast of Uncanny X-Men.
+She has also featured in other Marvel teams.

-Dazzler has been described as one of Marvel's most notable and powerful female heroes, being labeled as an LGBT icon.
+The character is considered a gay icon due to LGBT readers, particularly gay men, enjoying her disco aesthetic, popstar stage persona, and strong-willed characterization.

-Dazzler made her live-action debut in Dark Phoenix played by Halston Sage.
+Halston Sage portrays Dazzler in Dark Phoenix.